bhauman/figwheel-main/docs/reloadable_code.md

 There are many ways to make your code reloadable.
-Once you start paying attention to load time side-effects, the exercise of writing reloadable becomes pretty straight forward.
+Once you start paying attention to load time side-effects, the exercise of writing reloadable code becomes fairly straight forward.

-Since a great deal of programming complexity stems from complex interactions (side effecting events) between things that have local state, it is my belief that being more attentive to load time side-effects, leads developers to reduced the amount of state and stateful objects, strewn throughout their programs and take a more intentional approach to where state is stored and how it is transformed.
+Since a great deal of programming complexity stems from complex interactions (side effecting events) between things that have local state, it is my belief that being more attentive to load time side-effects, leads developers to reduced the amount of state and stateful objects that are strewn throughout their programs and take a more intentional approach to where state is stored and how it is transformed.

 Reloadable code is often simply better code.

 [DOM]: https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction